 For the first time ever, GBBR has been granted exclusive use of the Moggill Ferry during the event.
 So 110km riders will cruise across the river like a VIP without any cars on-board the ferry!

-Be part of the 2017 Great Brisbane Bike Ride by joining us for a 10km ride that’s suitable for the whole family.
+Be part of the 2018 Great Brisbane Bike Ride by joining us for a 10km ride that’s suitable for the whole family.
 Cycle on some of Brisbane’s best bike paths along our magnificent river and even enjoy a rest stop at the halfway point beside the Story Bridge.

 Not familiar with this beautiful part of town?
-Don’t worry, our experienced ride leader will show you the way so no prior knowledge of inner city bikeways is necessary.
+Don’t worry, our experienced ride leader will show you the way so no prior knowledge of inner-city bikeways is necessary.

 Marshals along the route will ensure all riders stay safe and everybody has a great time.
 From grownups pulling a trailer, to children riding on a bike seat and even little ones piloting their own bikes (training wheels not recommended), this ride is for everyone.
 Don’t miss this great opportunity to explore Brisbane with your family and friends.

 After the ride, relax with a bite to eat, a coffee or a cold drink from the fantastic vendors at the finish site.
-For our younger riders, Bicycle Queensland has organised a variety of fun activities including a Shrek themed jumping castle!
+For our younger riders, Bicycle Queensland has organised a variety of fun activities including a jumping castle!

 Come along and enjoy a great day out.